spatie/crawler/README.md

 ## Defining Crawl Limits

-By default, the crawler continues until it has crawled every page of the supplied URL.
+By default, the crawler continues until it has crawled every page in scope.
 This behavior might cause issues if you are working in an environment with limitations such as a serverless environment (e.g. AWS Lambda).

 The crawl behavior can be controlled with the following two options:

- - **Total Crawl Limit** (`setTotalCrawlLimit`): This limit defines the maximal count of URLs to crawl during all executions of the crawler.
+ - **Total Crawl Limit** (`setTotalCrawlLimit`): This limit defines the maximal count of URLs to crawl.
  - **Current Crawl Limit** (`setCurrentCrawlLimit`): This defines how many URLs are processed during the current crawl.

-The following examples demonstrate the usage further.
+The following examples demonstrate the usage of these limits further.
 All examples assume a website with a sufficient number of pages to crawl.

 ### Example 1: Using Total Crawl Limit